 Hummingbirds are the primary birds that play a role in pollination in North America.
 Their long beaks and tongues draw nectar from tubular flowers.
 Pollen is carried on both their beaks and feathers.
-Regions closer to the tropics, with warmer climates, boast the largest number of hummingbird species and the greatest number of native plants to support their need for food.
+Regions closer to the tropics, with warmer climates, boast the largest and the greatest number of native plants to support their need for food.
 A number of hummingbirds spend the summer in British Columbia.
-Black-chinned Hummingbirds (Archilochus alexandri) are breeding residents and can be found throughout the Columbia Mountain and Highlands ecoregion, as well as other areas in BC.

 Hummingbirds can see the colour red; bees cannot.
-Many tropical flowers, grown as annuals, along with native woodland edge plants, attract hummingbirds.
+Many tropical flowers grown as annuals, along with native woodland edge plants, attract hummingbirds.